pingcap/website/markdown-pages/terms/legal/data-processing-agreement-for-tidb-cloud-services.md

 - 4.9.1. <span>inform the Recipient, in writing, of what CSA Personal Data is to be retained; and</span>

-- 4.9.2. <span>the reason it must be retained under such applicable law, and</span>
+- 4.9.2. <span>inform the Recipient of the reason it must be retained under such applicable law, and</span>

 </ul>

-- 4.10. <span>PingCAP will notify you as soon as is reasonably practicable if PingCAP receives any complaint, notice or communication (whether from a Supervisory Authority or Data Subject or otherwise) which relates directly or indirectly to the Processing of CSA Personal Data, or the exercise of any rights of the Data Subject in respect of CSA Personal Data).</span>
+- 4.10. <span>PingCAP will notify you as soon as is reasonably practicable if PingCAP receives any complaint, notice or communication (whether from a Supervisory Authority or Data Subject or otherwise) which relates directly or indirectly to the Processing of CSA Personal Data, or the exercise of any rights of the Data Subject in respect of CSA Personal Data.</span>

 </div>